 After you have added the Excel functions which you want to have in your app, upload the spreadsheet back to Open as App, and proceed with creating your app.

-6. Create your app
+6. Create your mobile app from SQL

 If you decide not to add Excel logic to your data, simply click on the “Next” button and you will then be taken to the next step of the app creation process.

 If you have downloaded the spreadsheet with your SQL data to enhance it with Excel, you will need to upload it to the app wizard.
 After clicking on “Next” you will also be taken to the next stage of the app creation process.

 Creating an app through our app creation wizard is very intuitive and simple.
 If you have any outstanding questions about the process, see our App Creation 101 guide for an overview.

 Features of a typical SQL app